Plateau State: Demographics

 These ethnic groups are predominantly farmers and have similar cultural and traditional ways of life.
-People from other parts of country have come to settle in the state; these include the Idoma, Igbo, Yoruba, Ibibio, Annang, Efik, Ijaw, and Bini.
+People from other parts of country have come to settle in the state; these include the Hausa, Idoma, Igbo, Yoruba, Ibibio, Annang, Efik, Ijaw, and Bini.

 Each ethnic group has its own distinct language, but as with the rest of the country, English is the official language in the state.
 Hausa is also a common medium of communication and commerce as is the case in most parts of the state.